-- Freeze attack: Continue to send a properly signed, but old, update bundle to the ECUs, even if newer updates exist. - Partial bundle installation attack: Install a valid (signed) update bundle, and then block selected updates within the bundle. - Conduct a denial of service attack against the Uptane repositories or infrastructure.
+- Freeze attack: Continue to send a properly signed, but old, update bundle to the ECUs, even if newer updates exist. - Partial bundle installation attack: Install a valid (signed) update bundle, and then block selected updates within the bundle. - Denial of service attack against the Uptane repositories or infrastructure.